iamusualguy/tv/multi/readme.md

 go run . ./path/to/music

+# how to build
+go build -o radioHost

 # todo
 run with -i as path to music
 add config to set the adresses for opentts and ollama and model names